Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking to the press, the leader of Hanoi Parking Lot Exploitation Company Limited said that the unit is coordinating with related units to survey, compile statistics, and list locations to arrange parking lots combined with charging stations along Ring Road 1.

-In addition, there is also a sidewalk area and vacant land along Tran Khat Chan Street from the intersection of Bach Mai Street to the intersection with Lac Nghiep Street, more than 500m long; the vacant land location in front of the headquarters of Vietnam National Shipping Lines at the Xa Dan - Giai Phong intersection.
+In addition, there is also a sidewalk area and vacant land along Tran Khat Chan Street from the intersection with Bach Mai Street to the intersection with Lac Nghiep Street, more than 500m long; the vacant land location in front of the headquarters of Vietnam National Shipping Lines at the Xa Dan - Giai Phong intersection.

 The above locations are assessed to have enough area to be used as parking lots for motorbikes and cars, and to install charging stations for electric vehicles.
-The current status of these locations is also being used as parking lots, so reorganization and planning is appropriate.
+The current status of these locations is also being used as parking lots, so reorganizing and planning is appropriate.

-Car manufacturers can use common charging stations
+Car manufacturers can use common charging stations.

-Mr. Phan Truong Thanh, Head of the Finance - Investment Department (Hanoi Department of Construction), said that Hanoi currently has about 1,000 charging stations of all kinds for public vehicles, charging stations for cars, and charging stations for motorbikes and electric bicycles.
+Mr. Phan Truong Thanh, Head of the Finance - Investment Department (Hanoi Department of Construction), said that Hanoi currently has about 1,000 charging stations of all kinds for public vehicles, cars, motorbikes and electric bicycles.

 Regarding charging stations, relevant units are currently reviewing locations to report to the city.
 According to Mr. Thanh, Hanoi leaders have requested that common standards be established, not to install them everywhere, leading to a lack of connectivity later on.
 Different car manufacturers can charge together on the charging posts for people to access, and no company has a monopoly on the charging posts.